Titicaca orestias: Museum specimens

 The National Museum of Natural History in the Netherlands, Naturalis, has several specimens.
 Two of these specimens were donated by the Zoological Museum at Heidelberg University in 1877 and one in 1880 from the Smithsonian Institution.
-In addition, four specimens, labeled "Orestias humboldi" were donated by the Muséum national d'histoire naturelle in France.
+In addition, four specimens, labeled "Orestias humboldti" were donated by the Muséum national d'histoire naturelle in France.

 Related species

-Scientists have determined that there are 43 species of the genus Orestias.
+Scientists have determined that there are 44 species of the genus Orestias.
 These species were divided into four groups by the American ichthyologist Lynne R. Parenti in 1984.
 In 2003, Arne Lüssen researched the phylogeny, including the mtDNA sequence data of many species.
-The Lake Titicaca orestias, O. culvieri, is a member of the cuvieri species complex, which also includes O. forgeti, O. ispi and O. pentlandii.
+The Lake Titicaca orestias, O. cuvieri, is a member of the cuvieri species complex, which also includes O. forgeti, O. ispi and O. pentlandii.